fhenneke/comb_auctions/README.md

 At the moment, the data fetching can take 1 minute the first time it is run.
 Data is then stored in a 80MB file and not fetched again (for the same range of auctions).

+If you have git-lfs installed, a set of auctions should be automatically downloaded with the repo.
+Otherwise, you can download a set of auctions from the release page.
+In this way you can run the experiment without access to the database.

 ## Running the script